soufianboukir/soufianboukir/README.md

 - Interested in AI, data science and maths
 - when not doing something related to my work, I looove playing football || swimming -->

-Interested in data science and maths
+Exploring data science and maths